ionos-deploy-now/documentation/content/docs/index.md

 # Introduction

 Deploy Now is a hosting platform built from developers for developers.
 Connect your GitHub account with Deploy Now and get your web project live in seconds.
 Deploy Now updates your website on [IONOS](https://www.ionos.com/) shared hosting infrastructure after every git commit.
-The workflow automation is based on Automation is based on [GitHub Actions](https://github.com/features/actions).
+The workflow automation is based on [GitHub Actions](https://github.com/features/actions).

 ## Deploy Now in a nutshell